Romance: Origin of romantic love

+Evolutionary anthropology

 Romantic love is believed to have evolved in hominids about 4.4 or 2 million years ago (depending on the theory), although the exact time has not been identified yet.
 It has been associated with a suite of psychological characteristics, and brain scan experiments using fMRI have shown that it activates reward areas in the brain.
 One prominent evolutionary theory developed by the anthropologist Helen Fisher states that romantic love is a brain system evolved for mammalian mate choice (also called courtship attraction), an aspect of sexual selection, for focusing energy on a preferred mating partner.
 In most species, courtship attraction is only brief (lasting minutes, hours, days or weeks), but Fisher believed that over the course of evolutionary time, it became prolonged and intensified in humans.
-Another prominent theory states that romantic love re-purposed brain systems which were originally for mother-infant bonding, via an evolutionary process called co-option (or exaptation).
+Another prominent theory states that romantic love re-purposed brain systems which were originally for mother–infant bonding, via an evolutionary process called co-option (or exaptation).
 Both types of love share similar features (preoccupation, exclusivity of focus, longing for reciprocity and idealization), and brain scans have shown overlapping areas.

 It has been claimed on the basis of certain ethnographic reports that romantic love is limited to Western culture, and does not exist in tribal societies throughout the world.
 For example, the anthropologist Audrey Richards lived among the Bemba people in the 1930s, and once told them a folk story about a young prince who "climbed glass mountains, crossed chasms, and fought dragons, all to obtain the hand of a maiden he loved".
 The Bemba, however, became bewildered by the story, prompting an old chief to ask the question "Why not take another girl?"
 Margaret Mead studied the Samoans, and also believed that deep attachments between individuals were a foreign idea to such societies: "Romantic love as it occurs in our civilisation, inextricably bound up with ideas of monogamy, exclusiveness, jealousy and undeviating fidelity does not occur in Samoa."
 The tribal mentality, according to Nathaniel Branden, is that the family ought to exist for the optimization of physical survival.
 The individual is subordinate to the tribe "in virtually every aspect of life", with emotional attachments given little importance.